Hibza-Kudari/snake_game/README.md

 - Handling continuous snake movement and growth mechanics.
 - Detecting collisions accurately (self and boundary).
 - Maintaining and displaying the player’s score.
-- Providing an option to restart the game after a game over.

 This project fills the gap for a simple, standalone Java game to help beginners understand game development fundamentals.